 Skip to main content

-Aircargo.nl coordinates international air freight of Flowers & plants from Mexico to United States — as a crosstrade from the Netherlands.
+We arrange international air freight of Flowers & Plants from Mexico to United States — as a crosstrade from the Netherlands.
 IATA category perishables.
-Direct contact, one invoice, local agents in both countries.
+One point of contact, transparent invoicing, local agents in both countries.

 Specifications & requirements